andersfuf/UIS_Prototype/README.md

 EUS1(name, 60%) EUS1 is very similar to CUS1.
 60% finished even though it is not started.
 EUS1: As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.

-EUS1-2: (name) ER to relational part.
+EUS1-2: (anders, created manages and account) ER to relational part.

 EUS3 (complex, SPLIT): Complex story.
 SPLIT, only employees should have acces to this story).
 EUS3: As a bank employee, I can add or delete customers and their accounts in the system, so that I can keep track of the my customers and the bank products they are using.